shaazmik/Hamlet_sort/README.md

 - Enter the name of your file, with the extension
 - Press "Enter" button
 - You get a text file in the directory with the program
 - Output file name is 'Text_sorted.txt'

+## Style of output file
+- First you get the text that is sorted alphabetically.
+- Next comes the text sorted by rhyme.
+- At the end is the original text.

 ### which files the program supports
 ✅ .txt